 - Develop citizenship, character, and leadership

 - · Communicate effectively

 - · Serve their school and community

-- · Improve physical fitness
+- Improve physical fitness

 - · Live drug-free

 - · Strengthen positive self-motivation and esteem

 - · Learn the historical perspective of military service

 - Work as team members and learn to treat others with respect

 - · Graduate and pursue meaningful careers

 Opportunities are provided to go on weekend trips and summer camps conducted at local training facilities.
 Cadets wear Army provided uniforms one day a week and are provided with all learning materials.
 As students progress through the Army JROTC program, they gain more specific knowledge in the area of intermediate and applied leadership development.
 Additionally, students will learn extensive first aid, improve physical fitness levels, understand financial management, and will gain an appreciation for the contributions of the military to the history of our nation.
 No military obligation is incurred.
-Each JROTC course fulfills the service learning requirement as a service learning project is required.
+Each JROTC course fulfills the service learning requirement.
+A Service Learning Validation Form needs to be completed and submitted to school counselor after course completion.